 Several staff members take the family to pick favourite local fruits as a way to spend time together, get outside, and stock up the fridge and freezer.

 Canning together.
-The Scholes kids know that Salsa day is an annual tradition, grab a knife and a cutting board, all ready for a loooong day!
+The Weck kids know that Salsa day is an annual tradition, grab a knife and a cutting board, all ready for a loooong day!
 Salsa day is shared with another family and has a revolving door of 12 people coming and going.
 Fun and productive.
-Beth’s son also does salsa day at his fiance’s house, twice the connection time!
+Ella’s son also does salsa day at his fiance’s house, twice the connection time!

 As we reviewed our staff ideas for connecting around food, fun with food is captured in the good natured complaints (let’s be honest, there may be plenty of whining, too) humour, or the memories of past times together.
 Upon reading our staff ideas, we realize food not only nourishes our families bodies, but also provides emotional nourishment through connecting together.
 Whether a regular mealtime, or an annual tradition, food is a central connection, lets ensure we utilize these meaningful opportunities – together.
 Oh, and have fun in the process!